MartenM/flutter_bbcode/README.md

 ## Additional information

 ### Creating your own tags
-You can create your own tags by either extending the `StyleTag` class or `AdvancedTag` class.
+You can create your own tags by either extending the `StyleTag`, `WrappedStyleTag` or `AdvancedTag` classes.
 The last one takes care of all BBCode it self.
 This can be useful in certain situations, but the `StyleTag` should be sufficient for most style changes.
+The `WrappedStyleTag` can be used to wrap a style around the tag.
+An example of a tag that implements this is the \[quote] tag.

 ### Contribute to the project
 Feel free to create issues and pull-requests on Github.
 I will take a look at them as soon as possible.